Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 Selenium-IDE
 ~~~~~~~~~~~~

-Selenium-IDE is the Integrated Development Environment for building
+Selenium-IDE is the Integrated Development Environment for building Selenium
-Selenium test cases.
-It operates as a Firefox add-on.
-Selenium-IDE
+test cases.
+It operates as a Firefox add-on and provides an easy-to-use
-provides an easy-to-use interface for both developing and running test cases.
+interface for developing and running individual test cases or entire test
-It also can run an entire test suite.
-Selenium-IDE has a recording feature
+suites.
+Selenium-IDE has a recording feature, which will keep account of user
-for recording user actions into a script as the user performs them.
+actions as they are performed and store them as a reusable script to play back.
-It also has an options menu (right-click) integrated with the Firefox browser
+It also has a context menu (right-click) integrated with the Firefox browser,
-which allows the user to pick from a list of assertions and verifications
+which allows the user to pick from a list of assertions and verifications for
-based on a currently selected UI component and then add the selected test to
-the script.
-Selenium-IDE predicts the assertions and verifications desired by
-the script developer based on the context of the currently selected UI element.
-Finally, Selenium-IDE allows unlimited editing of the test case's commands.
+the selected location.
+Selenium-IDE also offers full editing of test cases for
+more precision and control.

-Although Selenium-IDE is a Firefox-only add-on, tests created in Selenium-IDE
+Although Selenium-IDE is a Firefox only add-on, tests created in it can also be
-can be run against other browsers via a simple command line invoking the
-Selenium-RC server and specifying the name of the test suite created in Selenium-IDE.
+run against other browsers by using Selenium-RC and specifying the name of the
+test suite on the command line.

 Selenium-RC (Remote Control)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~